Linaro/website/_posts/2017/05/2017-05-31-linaro-digital-home-group-celebrates-three-years.markdown

 The past three years have passed quickly.
 Now moving forward with ten member companies, we set our sights on an exciting fourth year.
 There are many opportunities ahead which include expanding into the Android TV ecosystem with a Linaro reference design, continuing work on Linux/RDK, and providing complete set-top reference solutions based on fully featured TV Platform boards that permit access to hardware acceleration and low level security and key provisioning.

-We will continue to innovate and develop compelling media solutions with the aim of them becoming commonplace in the ARM ecosystem.
+We will continue to innovate and develop compelling media solutions with the aim of them becoming commonplace in the Arm ecosystem.
 I am certain that with the dedication from the LHG engineers, steering committee and our member companies, this will indeed continue to be the case.

 For more information on LHG, click [here.](/groups/lhg/)